merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 [![bins_tab_all_splits](images/bins_tab_all_splits.png)](images/bins_tab_all_splits.png){:.center-img .width-60}

 Let's review what we see:

- - Splits - anvi'o splits long contigs into splits of a maximum of 20,000 nucleotides (this is the default, but the number could be modified in `anvi-gen-contigs-database`).
+ - **Splits**: anvi'o splits long contigs into splits of a maximum of 20,000 nucleotides (this is the default, but the number could be modified in `anvi-gen-contigs-database`).
 Here we have 313 splits.
- - Len - the total length of all the splits (contigs) in your MAG.
+ - **Len**: the total length of all the splits (contigs) in your MAG.
- - Comp. - completion based on a collection of single copy core genes. anvi'o has a certain heuristic to determine the domain (bacteria/archea/eukaryota) of the MAG and it would use a dedicated collection of single copy core genes accordingly.
+ - **Comp.**: completion based on a collection of single-copy core genes. anvi'o has a certain heuristic to determine the domain (bacteria/archea/eukaryota) of the MAG and it would use a dedicated collection of single-copy core genes accordingly.
- - Red. - redundancy of single copy core genes.
+ - **Red.**: redundancy of single-copy core genes.

-We can see that this bin has very high redundancy in single copy core genes.
-This is a very strong sign to tell us that this bin is highly contaminated.
-In fact, recent [guidelines set 10% as the highest redundancy that is appropriate to report for a MAG](https://www.nature.com/articles/nbt.3893).
+We can see that this bin has very high redundancy of single-copy core genes.
+This is a very strong indication that this bin is highly contaminated.
+In fact, recent [guidelines set 10% as the highest redundancy that is appropriate to report for a MAG](https://www.nature.com/articles/nbt.3893), with which [we agree]({% post_url 2016-06-09-assessing-completion-and-contamination-of-MAGs %}).

+{:.warning}
+While high redundancy of single-copy core genes is a good predictor of contamination, **the lack of redundancy is not an absolute predictor of the lack of contamination**.
+Read Veronika Klevenson's "[Notes on genome refinement with anvi'o]({% post_url 2017-05-11-anvi-refine-by-veronika %})".

 We can click on the redundancy number and see which specific genes are redundant:

 [![redundancy_click](images/redundancy_click.png)](images/redundancy_click.png){:.center-img .width-60}

-Moreover, if we click on a specific gene name the splits in which it occurs would be highlighted by a red marker outside the outermost circular section of the interactive interface.
+Moreover, if we click on a specific gene name, anvi'o will highlight with a red mark the splits in which the gene occurs.
 Let's click on the first one (Ribosomal_S16):

 In order to see the highlights better, let's first go back to the "Main" tab (top right of screen), and set some parameters for "Selections".
 It will make our selections and highlights much more visible: